SuperElastix/SimpleElastix/README.md

 SimpleElastix has been tried and tested on Ubuntu 14.10 with GCC 4.9.2.
 Other platforms may experience issues related to SWIG wrapping.

 ### Building Manually
-This is not the recommended way of building SimpleElastix but it can be useful if you want to use a system version of ITK, SWIG or your own version of elastix.
+This is not the recommended way of building SimpleElastix but it can be useful if you want to use a system version of ITK, SWIG or your own version of elastix (in this case check out the necessary changes to elastix source code at https://github.com/kaspermarstal/elastix).

 1. Setup the prerequisites
  - `sudo apt-get install cmake swig monodevelop r-base r-base-dev ruby python python-dev tcl tcl-dev tk tk-dev`.